What is guided selling?

 Today, buyers do their own early cycle research, and when the time does come to speak with a salesperson, they are very likely to be close to a decision.

 Marketing facilitates this guided selling process by making high-value content available and accessible via website content, white papers, blogs and other SEO-empowered resources.
+The ultimate goal is to make the guided sales experience easy for buyers to navigate.

 Guided Selling: a Day in the Life of a Sales Rep